CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Edge 530 comes with new features (compared to Edge 520 Plus) like:

 - MTB Dynamics measures your jumps, grit, and flow.
 It’s useful mainly for mountain bikers.
+I don’t use it.

 - Incident/crash detection detects if you crash and notifies your emergency contacts.
+Unfortunately, it sometimes triggers randomly.
+I scared my mom the other day.

 - Virtual Partner that you can use for pacing yourself.

-- Trailforks compatibility and many others…
+- Trailforks compatibility, and many others…

 You will probably not use all features daily.
 But Garmin has an Edge here over Wahoo.
 Paradoxically, Garmin bike computers are harder to use due to the number of features.